A fisherman decided to increase the growth rate of fish in his po... | Channels for Pearson+

 20. Quantitative Genetics Heritability

 A fisherman decided to increase the growth rate of fish in his pond.
-He chose the longest fish by 6 weeks for breeding, which was 20 cm.
-The mean length of the fish population in his pond was 15 cm and the narrow-sense heritability for the length of this fish population was found to be 0.5.
-Determine the mean length of the fish population in the next generation.
+He chose the longest fish by 6 weeks, which was 20 cm.
+The mean length of the fish population in his pond was 12 cm.
+The mean length of the fish population in the next generation was 15 cm.
+Determine the narrow-sense heritability for the length of this fish population.

 A fisherman decided to increase the growth rate of fish in his pond.
-He chose the longest fish by 6 weeks for breeding, which was 20 cm.
-The mean length of the fish population in his pond was 15 cm and the narrow-sense heritability for the length of this fish population was found to be 0.5.
-Determine the mean length of the fish population in the next generation.
+He chose the longest fish by 6 weeks, which was 20 cm.
+The mean length of the fish population in his pond was 12 cm.
+The mean length of the fish population in the next generation was 15 cm.
+Determine the narrow-sense heritability for the length of this fish population.

 ANSWERS OPTIONS